llallas/i210Final/README.md

 ### Members & Responsibilities

 #### President – Elias
-set up the project and repository for everyone to access
+set up the project and repository for everyone to access and created web pages

 #### Architect – Jaylen
 created webpages similar in style to the design created by Chloe